 “Oh, all those regulations – there is no way I will be allowed to keep bees”

-We've heard them all.
-These are just some of the concerns folks express to the suggestion that beekeeping is for more than the country-dweller.
-In fact, the idea of urban beekeeping is becoming ever more popular.
-Today, beekeeping in less-than-obvious locations can be more feasible than you may think.
+We’ve heard them all.
+These are just some of the concerns folks express, along with the suggestion that beekeeping is for more than the country-dweller.
+In fact, the idea of urban beekeeping is becoming ever more popular and beekeeping in less-than-obvious locations can be more feasible than you may think.

 What is Urban Beekeeping?

 Urban beekeeping is simply the practice of keeping bees in an urban environment.
 Seems pretty obvious, right?

 Of course, there are shades of gray as to what satisfies the definition of an urban environment.
 For the purposes of this article we’ll simplify and say….

 Urban beekeeping is the practice of keeping bees in a town or city, without access to a large yard or the countryside